Living at Princeton

-Orientation for the Class of 2024 is scheduled to take place from Saturday, August 22 to Tuesday, September 1, but please note these dates are subject to change.
-During Orientation you will get to know your residential college, engage in small group experiences*, learn Princeton traditions, and most importantly… have fun!
+Orientation for the Class of 2026 is scheduled to take place from Friday, August 26 to Monday, September 5.
+During Orientation you will get to know your residential college, engage in small-group experiences, attend programs that will prepare you for academic life at Princeton, learn Princeton traditions, and most importantly… have fun!